 Iron is an important mineral as it supports our growth and development and plays a vital role in producing healthy red blood cells.
 These are essential in transferring oxygen around the body.
 Iron also plays an important role in several other bodily functions including muscle function, supporting the immune system and in enzyme reactions.
 The body cannot make iron meaning it needs to come from food sources in the diet.
 A lack of iron could result in iron deficiency anaemia which can affect both mental and physical performance.
-According to the 2009 Toddler Diet Survey, approximately 80% of children are not getting enough iron in their diet, and 1 in 8 are considered anaemic.

 Which foods are the highest in iron?

 The majority of people will be able to get enough iron through diet alone.
 Good sources of iron include:

 - Red meat such as beef, lamb, and pork

 - Chicken, turkey and duck- particularly the darker bits of meat around the wing and thigh of chicken and turkey

 - Fish and seafood, especially oily fish** (salmon, sardines, pilchards, mackerel, kippers, herring, anchovies and fresh tuna)

 - Fortified breakfast cereals